mattbrictson/tomo-plugin-rollbar/README.md

 ## Code of Conduct

-Everyone interacting in the Tomo::Plugin::Rollbar project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tomo-plugin-rollbar/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mattbrictson/tomo-plugin-rollbar/blob/master/CODE_OF_CONDUCT.md).